lemoncheesecake/lemoncheesecake/doc/api.rst

 .. autofunction:: has_length
 .. autofunction:: is_true
 .. autofunction:: is_false
+.. autofunction:: is_json
 .. autofunction:: starts_with
 .. autofunction:: ends_with
 .. autofunction:: contains_string
 .. autofunction:: match_pattern
 .. autofunction:: is_text
+.. autofunction:: is_integer
+.. autofunction:: is_float
+.. autofunction:: is_bool
+.. autofunction:: is_str
+.. autofunction:: is_list
-.. autofunction:: is_json
+.. autofunction:: is_dict
 .. autofunction:: has_item
 .. autofunction:: has_items
 .. autofunction:: has_only_items
 .. autofunction:: is_in
 .. autofunction:: has_entry
-.. autofunction:: is_integer
-.. autofunction:: is_float
-.. autofunction:: is_bool
-.. autofunction:: is_str
+.. autofunction:: is_
-.. autofunction:: is_dict
+.. autofunction:: not_
-.. autofunction:: is_list
+.. autofunction:: is_not
 .. autofunction:: all_of
 .. autofunction:: any_of
 .. autofunction:: anything
 .. autofunction:: something
 .. autofunction:: existing
 .. autofunction:: present
-.. autofunction:: is_
-.. autofunction:: not_

 Matcher
 ~~~~~~~